Oct. 20 Webinar - FDA's MedWatch System: How to Report Adverse Events

 Where: To join the webinar, see the instructions here.
 Webinar slides will be posted here also.

 Featured speaker: Brenda Rose, Pharm.D., a health programs coordinator in FDA’s Office of Special Health Issues

 This webinar is part of a series of online sessions hosted by different FDA centers and offices.
 The series is part of FDA Basics, a Web-based resource aimed at helping the public better understand what the agency does.

 This article appears on FDA's Consumer Updates page, which features the latest on all FDA-regulated products.

 Related Consumer Updates

-Your Guide to Reporting Problems to FDA FDA 101: How to Use the Consumer Complaint System and MedWatch FDA's MedWatch Safety Alerts: September 2011[ARCHIVED] An FDA Guide to Drug Safety Terms[ARCHIVED] Find the Latest Drug Product and Safety Information[ARCHIVED] Reporting Drug Quality Problems[ARCHIVED]
+How to Report Product Problems and Complaints to the FDA FDA 101: How to Use the Consumer Complaint System and MedWatch FDA's MedWatch Safety Alerts: September 2011[ARCHIVED] An FDA Guide to Drug Safety Terms[ARCHIVED] Find the Latest Drug Product and Safety Information[ARCHIVED] Reporting Drug Quality Problems[ARCHIVED]